Sharing easy homemade delicious recipes

 • Vegetarian and vegan-friendly

-What Is Panch Phoron (Panch Phoran)?
+What Makes Panch Phoron Special?

 Bengali masoor dal in a bowl alongside a bowl of rice